- Classification of Students

-- American University,
+- American University

-- The Catholic University of America,
+- The Catholic University of America

-- Gallaudet University,
+- Gallaudet University

-- The George Washington University,
+- The George Washington University

-- George Mason University,
+- George Mason University

-- Georgetown University,
+- Georgetown University

-- Howard University,
+- Howard University

-- Marymount University,
+- Marymount University

-- National Defense University,
+- National Defense University

-- National Intelligence University,
+- National Intelligence University

-- Trinity Washington University,
+- Trinity Washington University

-- Uniformed Services University of the Health Sciences,
+- Uniformed Services University of the Health Sciences

-- University of the District of Columbia and the
+- University of the District of Columbia

-Currently registered, degree seeking University of Maryland students with at least junior standing may participate in the Consortium program according to the stipulations listed in the current edition of the Registration Guide.
+Currently registered, degree seeking University of Maryland students with at least junior standing may participate in the consortium program according to the stipulations listed in the current edition of the Registration Guide.
 Enrollment in courses is available only on a space-available basis.
 Visiting students are expected to meet prerequisites or other criteria set by the host institution and comply with the host institution's registration procedures and deadlines.

-Golden ID students are not eligible to enroll in courses through the Consortium with waiver of fees.
-Faculty and staff tuition remission programs (e.g. assistantships, fellowships, etc.) will not cover the cost of courses registered through the consortium program.
+Golden ID students are not eligible to enroll in courses through the consortium with waiver of fees.
 University of Maryland students may only enroll in courses offered on the campus of the host institution.
-Students interested in additional information about the Consortium program should review the Office of the Registrar website at: http://registrar.umd.edu/current/registration/consortium.html or contact the Consortium Coordinator on the first floor of the Clarence M. Mitchell Jr. Building.

 University System of Maryland Inter-Institutional Registration Program

-- Bowie State University,
+- Bowie State University

-- Coppin State University,
+- Coppin State University

-- Frostburg State University,
+- Frostburg State University

-- Salisbury University,
+- Salisbury University

-- Towson University,
+- Towson University

-- University of Baltimore,
+- University of Baltimore

-- University of Maryland at Baltimore,
+- University of Maryland, Baltimore

-- University of Maryland, Baltimore County,
+- University of Maryland, Baltimore County

-- University of Maryland College Park and
+- University of Maryland, College Park

-- University of Maryland Eastern Shore.
+- University of Maryland, Eastern Shore.

 Currently registered, degree seeking University of Maryland students with at least sophomore standing may enroll in courses for credit, and have that credit considered as resident credit at their home institution.
-Enrollment in courses is available only on a space available basis and visiting students are expected to meet prerequisites or other criteria set by the host institution.
-Payment of tuition for courses will be made to the student's home campus however special fees may be assessed by the host institution.
+Enrollment in courses is available only on a space-available basis and visiting students are expected to meet prerequisites or other criteria set by the host institution.
+Payment of tuition for courses will be made to the student's home campus, however special fees may be assessed by the host institution.

-Inter-Institutional Registration is only applicable for the Fall and Spring semesters.
+Inter-Institutional Registration is only applicable for the fall and spring semesters.

 No baccalaureate curriculum requires fewer than 120 semester hours.
 The semester hour, which is the unit of credit, is the equivalent of a subject pursued one period a week for one semester.
 Two or three hours of laboratory or field work are equivalent to one lecture or recitation period.